jene4444ja/british-airways-jailbreak-bypass-patch/README.md

 # sberbank-jailbreak-bypass-patch

-> This is a package built upon Theos and prevents sberbank mobile app to detect Jailbreak
+> This is a package prevents sberbank mobile app to detect Jailbreak.
+Code by jene4444ka and sacmunraga.

 ### Development